Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Method

-\textit{Technical details.} Following the conventional practice in designing the diffusion models~\cite{ho_ddpm_NIPS_2020}, the noise estimator $\epsilon_\theta$ in our case is a UNet structure, which consists of eight fully connected layers followed by leakyReLU activation, the former four layers are \enquote{encoder} and the latter four layers are \enquote{decoder}.
+\textit{\textbf{The structure of $\epsilon_\theta$.}} As described above, the noise estimator $\epsilon_\theta$ constitutes the central component within the diffusion model.
+Following the conventional practice in designing the diffusion models~\cite{ho_ddpm_NIPS_2020}, $\epsilon_\theta$ can be designed as a \enquote{encoder-decoder} structure.
+In our implementation, we design eight fully connected layers followed by leakyReLU activation to ensure lightweight.
+The former four layers are \enquote{encoder}, and the latter four layers are \enquote{decoder}.